PylarBear/pybear/CONTRIBUTING.rst

 How To Submit
 ~~~~~~~~~~~~~

-pybear uses GitHub to manage versions.
-See the
-`pybear homepage <https://github.com/PylarBear/pybear>`__ on GitHub.
-Fork the
-pybear repo or clone pybear to your local device.
-Use internet resources (such
-as GitHub’s documentation or community tutorials) for details about how to get
-the source code from GitHub.
-Follow the above guidelines and make your changes.
+Get the source code, follow the writing guidelines, and make your changes.
+Keep your fork up to date with main.
+Create a pull request from your fork,
-Create a pull request, explain what changes you have made in detail, and ask
-for a review.
+explain what changes you have made in detail, and ask for a review.